CrimsonAS/tuio2qt/README.md

 variable.

 Right now, you must direct TUIO packets to the IP of the machine the application is running on, protocol UDP, port 40001.
-It'll be optional eventually (patches welcome), but I wanted a default, and this one happens to suit me well.
+If you want to customise the port, you may provide a port number like this:

+`qmlscene foo.qml -plugin TuioTouch:udp=3333`

+At present, UDP is the only supported transport mechanism.

 ## Further work